itzomen/simplo/ReadMe.md

+## Simple API for Testing

+This api is to be used to perform basic operations from a frontend client.

 ## Quick Setup

 Make sure you have **Python 3.x** installed and **the latest version of pip** _installed_ before running these steps.